 Families love a Fort Ticonderoga adventure!
 Spend the day with us to build life-long family memories that span generations.

-Download this PDF before you arrive or pick up this suggested family itinerary at the Guest Service Desk located in the Log House Welcome Center.
+Pick up the suggested family itinerary at the Guest Service Desk located in the Log House Welcome Center.

 Explore the Fort!

 What’s more exciting than building a fort?
 EXPLORING ONE!
 Fort Ticonderoga is filled with adventure as you and your family step into a moment in time.
 Each year our talented team brings to life a specific year and historic story that is sure to delight and engage your entire family.

 - Step into the Trades Shops as skilled craftsmen make the clothing, shoes, accouterments used at Fort Ticonderoga today.Through hands-on demonstrations, explore the construction of familiar, everyday objects.
 Every tool tells a story, from global networks of trade to today’s detectives who study these period crafts to keep them alive.

 - Take a family guided tour and explore all the armies that made Fort Ticonderoga their home including French, British, and American.
 Learn about the imposing fort’s design and get the in-side scoop on all the great hands-on opportunities that make for a memorable visit for the whole family!